-"It is fully understood that the home, the play-ground and the living influence of the teacher are the chief means of early moral discipline; but it is also believed that precept, especially if illustrated by example, can do some good in this direction."

-"In this Moral Reader, a few simple moral principles are laid down, with lessons on the chief duties both to God and Man.
-In with copious extracts from great writers."
+- "It is fully understood that the home, the play-ground and the living influence of the teacher are the chief means of early moral discipline; but it is also believed that precept, especially if illustrated by example, can do some good in this direction." - "In this Moral Reader, a few simple moral principles are laid down, with lessons on the chief duties both to God and Man.
+In exhibiting the duties, examples of most of the higher human virtues are given, with copious extracts from great writers."